This post may contain affiliate links. See my disclosure policy.

 - Preheat the oven.
 Set the oven to 400°F (200°C) and allow it to preheat while you prepare the chicken.

 - Sear to build flavor.
-Heat olive oil in a large oven-safe skillet over medium-high heat.
+Heat 2 tablespoons olive oil in a large oven-safe skillet over medium-high heat.
 Once hot, add the chicken skin-side down and cook for 4 to 5 minutes per side, or until golden brown.
 Transfer to a plate.

 - Bake until juicy and tender.
 Return the chicken to the skillet, skin-side up, and spoon a little sauce over each piece.
 Transfer the skillet to the oven and bake uncovered for 25 to 30 minutes, or until the internal temperature reaches 175°F (80°C).